Our purpose at The Little Potato Company is “Save the potato. Feed the world, better.”

 - Greenfield site experience a plus.

-- Role model behaviour in direct and positive communication, addressing issues quickly in a candid, fact-based manner.
+- Role model behavior in direct and positive communication, addressing issues quickly in a candid, fact-based manner.
 Inspiring teamwork and collaborative problem solving.

 - Strong leadership skills including the ability to implement change, influence business strategies, and resolve conflict.